awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 HTTP Status Code: 400

  **SecurityGroupNotFound**
-Returned if one of the specified security groups does not exist in the subnet's VPC\.
+Returned if one of the specified security groups doesn't exist in the subnet's VPC\.
 HTTP Status Code: 400

  **SubnetNotFound**